JoaoCostaIFG/Workshop-Introduction-Python-3/Wiki/wiki_04_flow_control.md

 # Flow Control

 ## 1. Intro

-- Up until now, all the code we've written was executed in top-down order.
-- Sometimes it's necessary to change the way a program flow, for example, making a program that can decide weather or not to run a piece of code.
+Up until now, all the code we've written was executed in top-down order.
+Sometimes it's necessary to change the way a program flow, for example, making a program that can decide weather or not to run a piece of code.
-- In Python, we have 3 flow control structures: if, for and while.
+In Python, we have 3 flow control structures:
+1. [If statement] (#If)
+1. [For loop] (#For)
+1. [While loop] (#While)

 ## 2. If